S-JingTao/Self-SRPE/README.md

 python evaluate_shape.py
 ```
 # Acknowledgement
-(1) Our implementation leverages the code from SPD, SGPA and  NOCS.
+(1) Our implementation leverages the code from SPD, SGPA and  NOCS and ControlNet.

 (2) Code will be updated after the paper has been accepted......